eskjorg/dotfiles/README.md

 Also, using your preferred secure method:

-* Add you private encryption keys to the computer
+* Add your private encryption keys to the computer